Configure repository

 This command will initialize the repository with a random 256-bit master key.

 You should store this master key in a secure place, it can be used to reset user accounts and passwords (see below).
+It cannot be recreated if you lose the file.
 However, if it leaks, everyone will be able to decrypt your snapshots!

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.